rpauls/knowledge-garden/99 - Templates/Template - Topic.md

 The key points of {{title}}.
 If wanted also insert formulas $in\ latex$ etc.

-## Subtopics

-Details, Toughs, Pro/Contra, etc.

 ## Personal Thoughts

 What do you think about this topic?
+Details, Toughs, Pro/Contra, etc.

 ## Examples